What identification will I have to show at the test center?

 - ACT Student Identification Letter with Photo

-- You MUST present the ACT Student Identification Letter with Photo if you do not have a current official photo ID as described above.
+- You MUST present this ACT Student Identification Letter with Photo if you do not have a current official photo ID as described above.

 - It must be completed by a school official or notary public; neither may be a relative.